 Regardless of your current social following or career status, a website is crucial.
 Here are five reasons why.

-1. You'll shape Google results.
+1. You'll shape Your Google

 When you want to learn about something or someone, where do you go?
 Casting, creatives, employers, fans, and even prospective dates are Googling you.